XinShuo-ph/KAdath_Frontera/README.md

 in order to build the library.

 ## Compiling FUKA solvers
-The above mentioned [compile script](https://bitbucket.org/fukaws/fuka/src/fuka/build_release/compile) has been added as a symbolic link to the FUKAv1 and FUKAv2 solver directories for convenience in compiling the individual solvers.
+The above mentioned [compile script](https://bitbucket.org/fukaws/fuka/src/fuka/build_release/compile) has been added as a symbolic link to the FUKAv1 and FUKAv2 solver directories for convenience to compile the individual solvers.

 # 5. Dependencies